KamranAhmed20/Cogno-rise-python-development/README.md

 Congratulations!
 You guessed the word: 'example'

+## Word List

+The game comes with a predefined list of words, including:

+- python
+- hangman
+- challenge
+- programming
+- development
+- interface
+- functionality
+- algorithm

+You can easily modify or extend this list by editing the `word_list` variable in the script.

 ## Contributing

 Contributions are welcome!
-If you have any improvements or suggestions, feel free to submit a pull request or open an issue.
+If you have suggestions for new features, improvements, or bug fixes, feel free to submit a pull request or open an issue.

 ## License